Yakumwamba/TheTangibleLife-DRM/README.md

 # Theta Metamask Demo

-A Theta-Metamask demo based on @jacobedawson's [tutorial](https://github.com/jacobedawson/connect-metamask-react-dapp), which showcases a working React app that will be able to connect to your MetaMask account, and read your address and TFuel balance.
-If you connect with multiple accounts the interface will change to reflect the active account.
+A Theta-Metamask demo for connecting to MetaMask Wallet

 ## Setup